 Camping areas cause some of the highest volumes of waste in a festival.
 While tents and camping equipment are not fully recyclable – they are fully reusable.
 We ask that you bring your camping equipment home or donate it to your local charity to be re-used again.

 Recycling and Waste Disposal will be provided by Panda.

 Further details on this will be announced shortly.

 Cleaning up after our festivals is a fundamental part of our festival success.
 We are committed to leaving the areas we use for All Together Now, unscathed.
 Cigarettes butts damage the immediate environment, as well as being unsightly in an area of natural beauty.
 Cleaning up cigarette butts after a festival is very labour and time intensive for our cleaners and diminish the focus on other key clean up efforts.
 Sand barrels will be located at all main festival areas and we would be grateful for your help and consideration in our efforts to protect the local flora and fauna.

-We are mindful that with 15,000 attendees attending Curraghmore for the festival days, there will be a large increase in traffic volume around the site.
+We are mindful that with 20,000 attendees attending Curraghmore for the festival days, there will be a large increase in traffic volume around the site.
 Public Transport and Carpooling are useful and sustainable ways of travelling and we would encourage you to take those methods of transport where possible.
-We are partnering with the following companies in an effort to reduce the traffic volume and imposition the locality of Portlaw.
+We will be partnering with reputable transport companies in an effort to reduce the traffic volume and imposition on the locality of Portlaw.

 We are partnering with a private bus operator who be providing regular bus services from Waterford to All Together Now.
 Bus times will be listed here shortly.

 We will be providing designated car parks at All Together Now.
 We would ask you to be mindful of local residents and park in designated car parks.